 Voting is open to all who register to vote on the website, who are 18 or older and live in Victoria.

 Voting opens at 9am Monday June 17 2019 and closes at 5pm Friday June 28 2019.

 To vote, simply register and log in.

 Review the ideas by clicking the “current ideas” link in the menu at the top of the screen, and you will see a full list of finalists.
-Ideas can be filtered to your area by selecting your Leader Community Newspaper from the drop down menu.
+Ideas can be filtered to your area by selecting your Leader Community coverage area from the drop down menu.